markaylett/developer/docs/articles/limitorderbooks/README.md

 |     4 |       5 |      9648 |        |             |           |

 In this example, the order to "BUY 2@9652" crossed with the first level on the offer side ("OFFER 1@9651").
-The price on the order was higher than the level it crossed, so the resulting trade is executed at a better price of 9651.
-This is known as a price improvement.
+The price on the order was higher than the level it crossed, so the resulting trade will have an improved price of 9651.

 The limit order was not completely filled, because there was insufficient quantity on the offer side.
-And because this is a limit order, any quantity remaining after the matching phase will rest on the bid side, hence the new price level on the bid side at TOB.
+And because this is a limit order, any quantity remaining after the matching phase is complete will rest on the bid side, hence the new price level on the bid side at TOB.

 Orders that cross the spread and "take" liquidity from the order book are known as an "aggressive" orders.
 By contrast, orders that do not cross the spread are known as "passive" orders.

-Aggressive order may also sweep through multiple price levels, as demonstrated in the following example where an aggressive order to "SELL 4@9649" sweeps through the top three levels of the bid
+Aggressive orders may also "sweep" through multiple price levels, as demonstrated in the following example, where an aggressive order to "SELL 4@9649" sweeps through the top three levels of the bid
 side:

 | Level | Bid Qty | Bid Price | Spread | Offer Price | Offer Qty |